 2022 Distinguished Alumni Award

 Ryan Jude Tanner ’97 is the recipient of the 2022 Distinguished Alumni Award.
-He is being formally recognized at the Night to Dream Big Gala on Friday, Nov.
+He was formally recognized at the Night to Dream Big Gala on Friday, Nov.
 4, 2022 at the Ambiance in Quincy, Ill.

 Since graduating from Quincy High School in 1997, Ryan Jude Tanner’s name has become synonymous with development, excitement, and success.
 He & his husband, Jay Krottinger, own Tanninger Companies, an impressive collection of holdings that crosses industries and defies expectations.
 Tanninger Companies includes ventures in hospitality, real estate, Tony-Award-Winning entertainment, and health care, truly demonstrating the multi-faceted talents of the Tulsa-based couple.

 In Quincy, Tanninger owns The Patio Restaurant & Elkton Hotel, and co-owns the Fifth Infantry Armory, which was recently renovated as an events space.
 They are also renovating the former Illinois State Bank building in downtown Quincy into a 36-room boutique hotel.

 Hearing about the immense success of this Quincy High School grad, one might assume he was born into a life that had him set up for success from the beginning.
 Nothing could be further from the truth.
 Ryan is candid about the many obstacles he had to overcome in his childhood to avoid perpetuating a cycle of poverty and abuse.